munibinam/munibinam.github.io/_pages/about.md

 ## Current Research Focus

-My dissertation explores how climate-driven extremes shape U.S. agricultural and water resources, with particular attention to how methodological choices can distort our understanding of these critical relationships:
+My dissertation explores how climate-driven extremes shape U.S. agricultural and water resources, with particular attention to how methodological choices can distort our understanding of these relationships:

 <div class="chapter-section">
   <a href="https://www.icloud.com/pages/your-chapter1-link" class="chapter-link" target="_blank">